rblack42/Blog/content/2018/03/06/reason-for-dropping-a-course.rst

 student did not do well.
 The solution is not what I experienced (back before the Earth had cooled), which was to study harder, or seek help figuring out why this course was hard for me.
-The solution these days is even simpler, don't take that cours.
-(Perhaps don;t take a course from that instructor!)
+The solution these days is even simpler, don't take that course.
+(Perhaps don't take a course from that instructor!)

 The stated goal: "To maintain a higher GPA" tells me that student really thinks a high GPA is what matters most.
 That will certainly mean a good job in the